Lightning-AI/pytorch-lightning/docs/source-pytorch/visualize/logging_basic.rst

 View in the browser
 ===================
 To view metrics in the browser you need to use an *experiment manager* with these capabilities.
-By Default, Lightning uses Tensorboard which is free and opensource.

-Tensorboard is already enabled by default
+You can choose to pass the logger of your choice.
+For example, for TensorBoard:

 .. code-block:: python

-    # every trainer already has tensorboard enabled by default
+    from pytorch_lightning.loggers import TensorBoardLogger

-    trainer = Trainer()
+    logger = TensorBoardLogger(save_dir=os.getcwd())
+    Trainer(logger=logger)

 To launch the tensorboard dashboard run the following command on the commandline.